ALOM-2020-2021/shop-api-FlorianBarbet/README.md

 * spring.rabbitmq / your RabbitMQ information,
 this project use some messaging queues, it should be the same for every API plug into shop-api

-* pokemon.XXX.id / if you wish you could change the list of pokemon id you could obtain in XXX ( XXX could be masterballs, superballs, hyperballs, pokeballs or starter ) these properties are important to run this API ( Don't touch if you don't know you it does ) !

 You've seen some props are like : ${SOMETHING:...} it stands for there is an Environment variable named as SOMETHING ( in this case ) if you can't find it will use : "..."